 You can also freeze gravy, in which case we recommend portioning it into smaller servings.
 Use small freezer-safe bags or you may even use ice cubes baggies.
 This way you can use small amounts if that’s all you need, whenever you need them.

-Frozen gravy will likely split when it thaws, so make sure to whisk it real well when you reheat it.
+Frozen gravy will likely split when it thaws, so make sure to whisk it really well when you reheat it.
 Don’t keep it in the freeze for more than 3 months though.
 After a while it starts to get that freezer flavor, and it’s never a good thing.

 So in short, you can easily reheat the fruits of your labor.
 Especially if you’ve made a big batch of gravy and have some leftovers, storing and reheating gravy is a breeze.
 The biggest step is making the gravy in the first place.